 Top of page

-Visitors to India require a visa to enter the country unless they are of Indian citizenship.
-Non-resident Indians that hold a citizenship of another country are also required to obtain a visas before arriving in India.
-Visas should be obtained from the Indian embassy or consulate in the applicant's home country (except when the application process has been out sourced by the high commission).
-Special permits are required when visiting the Andaman and Nicobar islands, Bhutan, Lakshadweep, remote northern states and Sikkim.
+Visitors in India need visa to enter the country unless they are Indian citizen.
+Non resident Indians that hold citizenship of another country are also required to obtain visas before arriving in India.
+Visa should be obtained from the Indian embassy or consulate in the applicant's home country.
+Special permits are required for visiting the Andaman and Nicobar islands, Bhutan, Lakshadweep, remote northern states and Sikkim.

-Foreign nationals who do not reside permanently in India, but who are regularly employed with Indian firms or companies on a monthly salary, are permitted to make recurring remittance of their salaries to their home countries for family maintenance.
+Foreign nationals who does not reside permanently in India, but who are regularly employed with Indian firms or companies on a monthly salary, are permitted to make recurring remittance of their salaries to their home countries for family maintenance.
 Authorized dealers are instructed to allow foreign nationals to make this remittance, up to 75% of the net salary (after deduction of a contribution to a retirement benefit plan and tax payable) after verifying that the foreigners hold valid employment visas.
-However, for foreign nationals holding valid employment visas, remittances in excess of 75% may be made, provided that the foreign national have received perquisites in India, such as free housing, conveyance and medical care, and provided his or her family (spouse and children) are residents outside of India.
+However, for foreign nationals holding valid employment visas, remittances in excess of 75% may be made, provided the foreign national has received perquisites in India, such as free housing, conveyance and medical care, and provided his or her family (spouse and children) is resident outside India.

 General Visa Requirements